 The ThriveCart platform is designed primarily for selling products like eBooks, video courses, and online coaching services.
 Though some people use it to sell physical products too.

 ThriveCart’s USP is that it charges a one-time fee for lifetime access to the service, which is a refreshing change to the subscription-based model most SaaS solutions use today.

-However, ThriveCart has announced that they will soon transition to a subscription model but don’t give a precise date.
-So if you want to use ThriveCart as your checkout solution, be quick and lock in lifetime access now.
+However, ThriveCart has announced that they’ll soon transition to a subscription model but there’s no exact date.
+So if you want to use ThriveCart as your checkout solution, be quick and lock in lifetime access today.